Essential HIIT Safety Checklist for Beginners

 • Set a plan: Schedule your HIIT sessions regularly, but don’t forget to include active rest days.

-• Include low-impact exercises: To minimize injury risk, incorporate activities like cycling or swimming into your routine.
+• Include low-impact exercises: To minimize the risk of injury, incorporate exercises like cycling or swimming into your routine.

-• Use a timer: Timing your intervals with a stopwatch will help you organize your session better.
+• Use a timer: Keeping track of your intervals with a timer will help you organize your session better.

-Additionally, it is advisable to start with a partner.
+Additionally, it’s advisable to start with a partner.
 Training with someone can boost your motivation and keep you on track.
 Also, make sure to do a brief post-workout stretch to aid in muscle recovery.

 Mini Case Study